DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 prettyTitle: "A Best in Class App"
 ---

-{% include prettyBlockquote.html text="<b>A Best-in-Class App: The Book is coming!</b> Complete with code samples, screencasts, an in-depth .pdf guide and more, get notified when it's ready <a href=\"/bestinclassbook.html\">here</a>!" %}
+{% include prettyBlockquote.html text="<b>A Best-in-Class App: The Book is coming!</b> Five, complete books packaged together in .mobi, .epub and .pdf plus more - get notified when it's ready <a href=\"/bestinclassbook.html\">here</a>!" %}

 * Make a project using this list in [Things][35].
 * You can get the public Github Issue version of this list <a href="https://gist.github.com/DreamingInBinary/0ccd49e3578c5ae1ebb20632c6c3af73">here</a>.